gangliao/bazel.cmake/README.md

 ## How to use it ?

-If you create new project, first add git submodule `bazel.cmake` in your project.
+If you create a new project, first add git submodule `bazel.cmake` into your project.

 ```bash
 project_dir$ git submodule add --force https://github.com/CMakeHub/bazel.cmake